 Over the course of my career as a psychotherapist, I have held clinical positions in hospice, hospitals, drug and alcohol treatment centers, foster care agencies and community mental health clinics.
 Today, I maintain my psychotherapy practice in Oakland, where I serve a diverse population of individuals, couples, and families.

-My current clinical and research interests include maternal mental health, masculinity studies, whiteness, attachment theory and psychoanalysis.
-When not in the office I most often find myself taking long walks, spending time with loved one's and dancing.
+My current clinical and research interests include maternal mental health, masculinity studies, whiteness studies, attachment theory and psychoanalysis.
+When not in the office I most often find myself taking long walks in nature, spending time with loved ones and dancing.